-The law department’s new Master of Laws (LL.M.) in International Law is an advanced level programme which seeks to give students a profound knowledge of both general public international law and selected branches of the field.
+The law department’s new Master of Laws (LL.M.) in Public International Law is an advanced level programme which seeks to give students a profound knowledge of both general public international law and selected branches of the field.

-The programme opens with the mandatory “Advanced Course in International Law” (15 ECTS) which provides the foundations of public international law, such as its subjects, sources of law, relationship between national and international law, state responsibility, along with jurisdiction and immunity.
+The programme opens with the mandatory “Advanced Course in Public International Law” (15 ECTS) which provides the foundations of public international law, such as its subjects, sources of law, relationship between national and international law, state responsibility, along with jurisdiction and immunity.
 After introduction, students will choose between two tracks, International Law and the Individual and International Law and Global Justice.

 In International Law and the Individual, students study two 15 ECTS credit courses “Human Rights in a Global Perspective” and “International Criminal Law”.

 In International Law and Global Justice, after having taken the course “Human Rights in a Global Perspective”, students take the elective course of 15 ECTS credits ”International Law and the Global Economy”.